aaronbloomfield/ccc/hws/tokens/index.md

 - Your `supportsInterface()` function supports four interfaces (see below), and overrides the `supportsInterface()` function from two different ancestors: `ERC721` and `IERC165`.
 You will need to specify, via the override keyword, that it does so: `override(IERC165,ERC721)` instead of just `override`.
 This is discussed in lecture [here](../../slides/solidity.html#/multioverride).
 - If you want to concatenate strings, such as when returning a value from `tokenURI()`, which must include the base URI, you can use `string.concat(s1,s2)` where `s1` and `s2` are strings.
 Note that you can concatenate more than two strings via this function call via additional parameters.
 - In Remix, when calling a `view` or `pure` function on a contract, which is a blue button, the return value is displayed right below the button itself.
 For a transaction (orange button), you have to look at the JSON data returned to get the return value -- expand the line that is displayed in the Remix console by clicking on the down arrow, and the return value will be in the "decoded output" field.
-Note that the explorer will also display the return value of a transaction (although you will have to wait a minute for the explorer to refresh).
+Sometimes Remix doesn't like to display the value.
+Note that the explorer will also display the return value of a transaction (although you will have to wait a minute for the explorer to refresh, and that has to be deployed to the course blockchain for the explorer to see it).
+- How you decide on a NFT ID is up to you.
+The most straight-forward way is to have consecutive integers, and a mapping from that NFT ID to a string.
+The course NFT manager encodes the string of the filename as a (very long) `uint`.
+Either one is acceptable.

 The following are the functional requirements for the development of this contract: